Floating in the amazing clear ocean water at Little Water Cay

 Great flat-water spots for wakeboarding or tubing can typically be found between the channels and cays, regardless of wind or wave conditions.

-The Turks and Caicos does not have a reputation for being a surfing destination, simply due to the unpredictability and inconsistencies in the breaks.
-At times, the islands do see wonderful surfing waves, but the quality of the waves hinges highly on the swell direction.
+The Turks and Caicos does not have a reputation for being a surfing destination, simply due to the unpredictability and inconsistency in the breaks.
+At times, the islands do see wonderful surfing waves, but the quality of the waves hinges heavily on the swell direction.
 The conditions on the barrier reef off the Caicos Islands may easily become messy.

 Although a little more difficult to access from the surfer’s perspective, Grand Turk does see a better break at some offshore sites.